Skip to main content

 Topics covered

-• Basic concepts of relevance, admissibility and weight and procedural context.
+• Foundational concepts of relevance, admissibility and weight.
+Theoretical and procedural context for rules of evidence.
 Nature and classification of various types of evidence.
 Objectives of evidence law and determination of probative value.

 • Burden of proof.
 Legal and evidential burdens.
 Allocation of the legal burden in criminal and civil trials.
-The standard of proof in civil proceedings.
-The standard of proof in criminal proceedings (for prosecution, conviction appeal).
-Presumptions.
-Critical evaluation.
+The standard of proof in criminal and civil proceedings, including sufficiency of a case to answer.

 • Hazardous witness testimony and judicial warnings.
 Makanjuola warnings.
 Directions about a defendant’s lies.
 Eyewitness identification.
 Dangers and pre-trial identification procedures.
-Directions to the jury and withdrawal of the case/evidence.
-Critical evaluation.
+Directions to the jury and withdrawal of the case/ evidence.

 • Character evidence.
-Good and bad character evidence and the admissibility gateways for bad character evidence.
-Critical evaluation.
+Good and bad character evidence and the admissibility gateways for bad character evidence concerning defendants and non-defendants.

 • The rule against hearsay.
+The definition of hearsay.
 The rule (its definition, scope and rationale).
-The definition of hearsay.
 Exceptions to the rule.
 The impact of Article 6(3)(d) of the European Convention on Human Rights.

 • Expert evidence.
 Admissibility.
 Evaluation of the law (including judicial directions) and practice.
-Dangers and reforms to ameliorate risks associated with.
-Critical evaluation.
+Dangers and reforms to ameliorate associated risks.

 Learning outcomes